birabittoh/GoopieLauncher/README.md

 ### Security

 The bridge token is randomly generated at launch and embedded in every request URL.
 Other local processes cannot make bridge calls without knowing the token.

-> **Note:** If goopie.xyz ever adds a restrictive `connect-src` CSP header in the future, you would need to either ask for the loopback origin to be whitelisted or switch to bundling the website.

 ## Building